Owners Ignored Warnings Before Fatal Roof Collapse that Killed 236

 Source: Getty Images

-The report alleges that they failed to secure necessary permits and made technical alterations that dangerously overloaded the roof, including the installation of six air conditioning units weighing up to 20 tons each, along with technical booths and water tanks.
+The report alleged that they failed to secure necessary permits and made technical alterations that dangerously overloaded the roof, including the installation of six air conditioning units weighing up to 20 tons each, along with technical booths and water tanks.

-Warnings ignored before the collapse
+Dominican Republic nightclub: Warnings ignored before collapse

 Prosecutors have described the tragedy as one that "would have been entirely avoidable if the defendants had acted according to the law and valued life over money."